AI Strategy

 "The most successful companies don't automate the most complex processes first.
 They automate the most frequent ones."

-Marc Andreessen, on software eating the worldI've worked with 97 professional service firms across the North Shore.
-The pattern is consistent.
-Firms that start with boring workflows see 25-40% productivity gains in their first quarter.
-Firms that start with complex, high-visibility AI projects are still debugging their pilots six months later.
+In my experience advising professional service firms on the North Shore, the pattern is consistent.
+Firms that start with boring workflows see meaningful productivity gains in their first quarter.
+Firms that start with complex, high-visibility AI projects are often still debugging their pilots six months later.

 The boring-first approach builds organizational confidence.
 Your team learns to trust AI on low-stakes tasks before you ask them to rely on it for client-facing work.
 By the time you're ready to automate quarterly reviews or claims processing, your staff already understands how AI thinks and where it typically fails.